hashicorp/design-system/website/docs/components/dropdown/partials/guidelines/guidelines.md

 ### Fixed width

-If you do not want the width of the List to expand automatically to accommodate the widest list item, we offer a Fixed width list.
+If you do not want the width of the List to expand automatically to accommodate the widest list item, you can indicate a specific width.

 As a best practice we do not recommend lists wider than 400px.